A How To Guide

 Start Early

-You can make a major dent in the number of phone number, photo, website, and bullet point conversations you have, by simply talking about creative before you ever start talking about creative.
+Your clients only know what they’ve seen.
+You can make a major dent in the number of phone number, photo, website, and bullet point conversations you have, by simply showing good creative before you ever start talking about good creative.

 Back It Up